astronomer/docs/learn/use-case-llm-customer-feedback.md

 [2023-11-24, 11:25:48 UTC] {logging_mixin.py:154} INFO - Customer sentiment:  positive
 [2023-11-24, 11:25:48 UTC] {logging_mixin.py:154} INFO - Customer sentiment confidence:  0.99412733
 ```

+Congratulations!
+You've successfully run a full MLOps pipeline with Airflow, Cohere, and OpenSearch which efficiently finds a customer feedback testimonial based on a set of parameters, including its sentiment and similarity to a target testimonial.

 ## See also